 - Location: 3308 Grand Ave, Oakland, CA 94610

-Burrata with fennel, almonds, butternut squash and persimmons – This is a great fall dish with many of these items currently in season.
-The appetizer is light, and it is a great start to the meal.
+Burrata with fennel, almonds, butternut squash, and persimmons – This is a great fall dish with many of these items currently in season.
+The appetizer is light, and it is an excellent start to the meal.
 I personally liked the tang of the persimmon as it mixed with the delicious burrata and subtle butternut squash.
 Getting it all in one bite shows how well thought out the dish is, as all of the flavors compliment each other so well.
-The almonds were an interesting add-in to me but they have a nice crunch and a light salt that makes the flavors come to life more.
+The almonds were an interesting add-in to me, but they have a nice crunch and a light salt that makes the characters come to life more.

-Tonnarelli Cacio E Pepe – Handmade pasta as simple as it comes with cracked pepper and olive oil but it’s absolutely perfect.
-The pasta is light, and the olive oil is high quality.
+Tonnarelli Cacio E Pepe – Handmade pasta as simple as it comes with cracked pepper and olive oil, but it’s absolutely perfect.
+The pasta is light, and olive oil is of high quality.
 The burst of flavor that comes with the cracked pepper changes the dish in a subtle but beautiful way.
 You wouldn’t think that $18 pasta this simple would be worth it, but it is.
-I added a little crushed red pepper from the table to it and the spice was a nice subtle additon.
+I added a little crushed red pepper from the table to it, and the spice was a nice subtle addition.

-Margherita Di Bufala – Ample portions of smooth, creamy buffalo mozzarella on a perfectly formed crust.
-I like the way this type of pizza is made where it is heavy on sauce but light on cheese.
+Margherita Di Bufala – This dish had ample portions of smooth, creamy buffalo mozzarella on a perfectly formed crust.
+I like the way this type of pizza is made, where it is heavy on sauce but light on the cheese.
 Add to that the mildly burnt crust, and you have a great pizza.
 The ingredients taste fresh in this pizza, and I recommend it with an egg as it adds protein, and I love the flavor the yolk adds.

-Oakland is becoming a huge spot for foodies and places like Boot and Shoe Service are leading the charge.
+Oakland is becoming a great spot for restaurants and places like Boot and Shoe Service are leading the charge.
 My wife and I enjoyed our time here, and I would recommend it if you are looking for a fun night out in the city.